-Table 7: The difference between the effects of each intervention on the labour pain at the first stage of the active phase
+Table 7.
+The difference between the effects of each intervention to the labour pain at the first stage of the active phase

+active phase

-Intervention Mean Z p-Value
+Intervention Mean ${f Z}$ p-Value

-Red ginger tea consumption Before 6.27 -4.261 0.000
+Dad singer too consumption Before 6.27 -4.261 0.000

-After 3.08
+Red ginger tea consumption - After 3.08

-Warm water consumption Before 6.53
+Warm water consumntion Before 6.53

-After 5.87
+Warm water consumption After 5.87

-Red ginger compress Before 15.27 -3.240 0.001
+Dad singer compace Before 15.27 -3.240 0.001

-After 7.20
+Red ginger compress - After 7.20

-Warm water compress Before 23.40
+Warm water compress - Before 23.40 0.001

 After 19.87

-According to a statistical test (table 7), the Mann Whitney (Z) value was-4.261 with a p-value equal to 0.000.
-The p-value less than α (0.05) showed that H0 was rejected, and H_a was accepted instead, showing a different effect between red ginger tea and warm water consumption on reducing pain at the first stage of the active phase.
-Based on the results, it was also known that drinking red ginger tea could give an average difference of pain reduction with the value of 2.99 while drinking warm water only brought up 0.66 average difference.
-It can be concluded that drinking red ginger tea could give a higher contribution in relieving labour pain at the first stage of the active phase.
+According to a statistical test (Table 7), the Mann Whitney (Z) value was -4.261 with p-value equal to 0.000.
+The p-value less than α (0.05) showed that H0 was rejected, and H_a was accepted instead, showing a different effect between red ginger tea and warm water consumption on reducing pain at the first stage of active phase.
+Based on the results, it was also known that drinking red ginger tea could give the average difference of pain reduction with the value of 2.99, while drinking warm water only brought up 0.66 average difference.
+It can be concluded that drinking red ginger tea could give higher contribution in relieving labour pain at the first stage of active phase compared to drinking warm water.

-For the compress method, the Mann Whitney (Z) value was-3.240 with a p-value equal to 0.001.
-The p-value less than α (0.05) showed that H0 was rejected and H_a was accepted instead, meaning there is a different effect between red ginger compress and warm water compress on relieving anxiety at the first stage of the active phase.
+For the compress method, the Mann Whitney (Z) value was -3.240 with p-value equal to 0.001.
+The p-value less than α (0.05) showed that H_0 was rejected and H_a was accepted instead, meaning there is a different effect between red ginger compress and warm water compress on relieving anxiety at the first stage of the active phase.
 Based on the results, it was also known that red ginger compress could give the average difference of pain reduction with the value of 8.07, while warm water compress brought up a 3.05 average difference.
-In conclusion, red ginger compress gave a higher contribution to relieving labour pain at the first stage of the active phase compared to warm water compress.
+In conclusion, red ginger compress gave a higher contribution to relieve labour pain at the first stage of the active phase compared to warm water compress.